 Dr. Gail Burd is the Senior Vice Provost for Academic Affairs, Teaching, and Learning at the University of Arizona.
 Dr. Burd works closely with the Provost, other campus leaders, faculty, and members of her reporting units to advance the academic mission of the University.
-Her 30-plus years of distinguished service is complemented with tributes to her innovative and inclusive leadership, scholarly research in neuroscience and science education, and dedicated mentorship to students and colleagues alike.
-Her work and achievements are framed by her commitment to the UA’s mission as a land-grant university and her own vision of “making the world a better place” through leadership, teaching, scientific discovery, lifelong learning, and service.
+Her 35 years of distinguished service receives compliments for her innovative and inclusive leadership, scholarly research, and dedicated mentorship to students and colleagues alike.
+Dr. Burd’s work and achievements are framed by her commitment to the UArizona’s mission as a land-grant, research university and her support for students, faculty, and staff; teaching and learning; research and scholarship; and university, community, and national service.

-In her current position, Dr. Burd has oversight of the Higher Learning Commission reaffirmation of accreditation and program-level accreditations, academic program reviews, innovative classroom renovations, and support for faculty instruction and assessment via the Office of Instruction and Assessment and the Center for University Education Scholarship.
-Dr. Burd is a University Distinguished Professor in Molecular and Cellular Biology with a joint appointment in Cellular and Molecular Medicine and with research interests focused on development and neural plasticity in the vertebrate olfactory system and teaching and learning.
+Dr. Burd is a University Distinguished Professor in Molecular and Cellular Biology with a joint appointment in Cellular and Molecular Medicine and with research interests focused on development and neural plasticity in the vertebrate olfactory system and the scholarship of teaching and learning.
 She has published peer-reviewed articles, monograph chapters, and a book on Immunocytochemical Techniques and given numerous scholarly presentations.
-In prior administrative roles at the University of Arizona, Dr. Burd served as the Associate Dean for Academic Affairs in the College of Science, the interim Department Head of Molecular and Cellular Biology, and the Associate Department Head of Molecular and Cellular Biology.
+In prior administrative roles at the University of Arizona, Dr. Burd served as the Associate Dean for Academic Affairs in the College of Science, the Interim Department Head of Molecular and Cellular Biology, and the Associate Department Head of Molecular and Cellular Biology.
 In addition, she served as an elected member-at-large senator in the Faculty Senate for eight years.